Why does the University charge for parking?

 Why do you have fewer parking spaces than the total number of the campus population?

 Not everyone is on campus at the same time.
-Parking and Transportation Services closely monitors parking conditions and usage patterns, and has determined an appropriate amount of parking spaces based on classroom capacity, usage, and budgetary constraints.
+Parking Services closely monitors parking conditions and usage patterns, and has determined an appropriate amount of parking spaces based on classroom capacity, usage, and budgetary constraints.
 The first few weeks of each semester often stress parking capacity, as more people are on campus than normal, but returns to normal levels shortly thereafter.

 Do I have to pay to ride the bus or park at Four Diamonds?